 It's twilight.
-A loving couple embrace on a bench, overlooking a fog-filled ocean and sky.
+A loving couple embrace on a bench.
 Are they talking, or are they silent in contemplation?
 What might they be thinking?
 The light from a street lamp illuminates the scene, dotting the area with highlights and shadows.
 There's something in the air.
 Can you feel it?

 Amid the hustle, bustle, concrete, and steel that make up Manhattan Island, Central Park is a welcomed oasis.
 One of the park’s most recognizable sights is the famous Gapstow Bridge.
 Having appeared in countless movies and TV shows, it is a major attraction, offering one of the best views of the NYC skyline.

-In my painting, “Gapstow Bridge in Summer” the bridge gracefully stretches across the park’s lake.
+In my painting, “Central Park in Summer,” the bridge stretches gracefully across the park’s lake.
 An enormous variety of foliage in the foreground acts as a lush foil against the cool, hard surface of the bridge.
 The city's skyline peeks through the trees.

 Welcome to Central Park in the Summer